-Definition: This term means any act, or failure to act, that: 1) Involves a verbal lack of truthfulness or deception; and 2) May be of interest to a law
+Definition: This term means any act, or failure to act, that: 1) Involves a verbal lack of truthfulness or deception; and 2) May be of interest to a law during the course of an investigation).

-Engaging in an act of commission (e.g., the criminal misrepresentation of facts, such as initiating a false complaint alleging criminal activity or making false statements to law enforcement during the course of an investigation).
+Engaging in a dishonest act of commission (e.g., the criminal misrepresentation of facts, such as initiating a false allegation of criminal activity or making false statements to law enforcement evidence).

-Engaging in an act of omission (e.g., the failure to relate all pertinent details to an investigator, such as neglecting mandatory reporting responsibilities regarding suspected child abuse or withholding knowledge of the existence of contradictory evidence).

-Federal Level: 18 USC §201 et seq.; 18 USC §663; 18 USC §911; 18 USC §1001 et seq.; 18 USC §1169; 18 USC §1501 et seq.; 18 USC §1621 et seq.; 18 USC §2258; 18 USC §3600a; 34 USC §12291(a)(3); 42 USC §5119; 42 USC §12645g; 42 USC §13031; 42 USC §16990; Education Department General Administrative Regulations [EDGAR; 34 CFR §74-
+Engaging in a dishonest act of omission (e.g., the failure to relate all pertinent details to an investigator, such as neglecting mandatory reporting responsibilities regarding suspected child abuse or withholding knowledge of the existence of contradictory seq.; 18 USC §1169; 18 USC §1501 et seq.; 18 USC §1621 et seq.; 18 USC §2258; 18 USC §3600a; 34 USC §12291(a)(3); 42 USC §5119;